gammasoft71/xtd/src/xtd.core.native.linux/README.md

-# xtd.core.native.unix
+# xtd.core.native.linux

 xtd.core is made to have many Operating System: Windows, linux, macOS, ...

-The [xtd.core.native.unix](.) is based on unix Operating System.
+The [xtd.core.native.linux](.) is based on Linux Operating System.

 ______________________________________________________________________________________________